SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 Potrero Hill: Find additional things to do in the larger Potrero Hill neighborhood.

 The Dogpatch in San Francisco has been an important part of the city since the mid-1800s.
-This is when the marshes in the area were filled and bridges were built which connected it to the rest of San Francisco.
+This is when the marshes in the area were filled and bridges were built, connecting it to the rest of San Francisco.

 It thrived until after World War II.
 From there, it was in a state of decline for decades.

-In the 1990s, the cost of other districts in SF became too expensive and those that couldn't afford them started to move into the area.
+In the 1990s, the cost of other districts in SF became too expensive and those who couldn't afford them started to move into this area.

-The area started to gentrify even more when its northern neighbor, Mission Bay, started to turn into a biotech and healthcare hub for the area.
+The neighborhood started to gentrify even more when its northern neighbor, Mission Bay, turned into a biotech and healthcare hub for the area, plus the addition of the Chase Center in 2019 that brings in large crowds of basketball fans and concert-goers.

-It's easy to get to the Dogpatch in San Francisco from places throughout SF.
-I recommend taking public transit as parking isn't easy here since there aren't any large garages or parking area.
+It's easy to get to the Dogpatch in San Francisco from other places throughout SF.
+I recommend taking public transit as parking isn't easy here.
+There aren't any large garages or parking lots in this district.

-You can find street parking, but it will often take some time.
+You can find street parking, but it will often take some time and you need to read the meters carefully.

-The K & T lines ride right through the heart of this district.
-There are four stops that will get you into this district.
+The Muni light rail T line rides right through the heart of this district.
+There are four stops in the area:

 Comments?
 Questions?
 Suggestions?